History of Bill Murray in Timeline

 On January 25, 1981, Bill Murray married Margaret Kelly during the filming of *Stripes*.

-1986: Turned down About Last Night
+1986: Turned Down About Last Night

-In 1986, Bill Murray had a "disastrous meeting" with Nick Nolte that caused both of them to turn down About Last Night.
+In 1986, Bill Murray had a "disastrous meeting" with Nick Nolte, which caused both of them to turn down the movie "About Last Night".

 1987: Donated to Nathalie Salmon House

 In 1987, Bill Murray donated money to help build the Nathalie Salmon House, which provides affordable housing for low-income seniors.
+The founders of Housing Opportunities and Maintenance for the Elderly (HOME) credited Murray for performing "miracles" for them.

-1988: Donation to Bob Kerrey's Senate campaign
+1988: Donation to Bob Kerrey's Senate Campaign

-In 1988, Bill Murray donated $1,000 to former Governor of Nebraska Bob Kerrey's successful election to the United States Senate.
+In 1988, Bill Murray donated $1,000 to former Governor of Nebraska Bob Kerrey's successful election campaign to the United States Senate.

 1996: Divorce from Margaret Kelly